jlicit/youtube-context/src/sql_pipeline/README.md

 `08_weekly_behavior_vw` is a weekly view used to analyze session and event patterns over time (hours watched, binge rate, cuts per minute, time-of-day mix, etc.).

+`09_weekly_category_share_vw` is a weekly category mix view by aggregating content time into Monday-based PT weeks and returning each category’s minutes and share of total weekly minutes.

 ## Features
 ### 01_watch_events_fe
 - Typing and parsing for messy `date` and `time` fields (multiple formats, SAFE_* parsing).